vaishnav-192/sendx-backend-iit2020192/README.md

 <ul>
 	<li>Checks the existance of webURL giving by the user (based on status code returned).
 If also retires to check 3 time (can be changes according to user's choice)</li>
 	<li>It maintains 2 queues = PaidCustomers, FreeCustomers.
 I have assigned 5 crawler workers for PaidCustomers and 2 crawler workers for FreeCustomers.
 The crawler workers can crawl multiple pages concurrently.</li>
-	<li>Before Processing a request, we first chweck if the data is present in cache or not.
+	<li>Before Processing a request, we first check if the data is present in cache or not.
 If present, we simple fetch data from cache and return.
 This significantly improves application performance and response time.</li>
 	<li>This application crawls the webpage using gocolly, at the rate depth=2.
 It maintains a visited array to store those urls which are already visited (to reduce redundance of the application to crawl same weblinks again and again)</li>
 	<li>I have commented out</li>

 	// c.Limit(&colly.LimitRule{DomainGlob: "*", Parallelism: 2})
 This can also improve perfomance significantly by restricting ourselves to same domain and parellel crawlling.
+<li>Implemented APIs to controll maximum number of crawler workers that can crawl at a time and maximum number of requets/pages that can be crawled in a span of 1 hour</li>
 </ul>

 ## Steps for Installation: